discoleo/R/Physics & Chemistry/Climate..md

 # Climatology & Climate Change

-There is a major discrepancy between the magnitude of "real" processes arising due to climate change and the most known parameter used to quantify climate change, i.e. mean temperature.
+There is a major discrepancy between the magnitude of "real" processes arising due to climate change and the most known parameter used to quantify climate change, i.e. **mean temperature**.

 I have witnessed over the past 40 years massive changes to real components of the climate: the tiny changes in mean temperature **cannot** reflect such physical changes.
 Something is missing from the theories and from our understanding.

+The shutdown during 2026 of nuclear power plants in Hungary and Romania due to very low Danube levels was absolutely unexpected.
+Many other rivers across Europe are at very low levels.
+These conditions are likely to worsen in the next years, probably affecting even more nuclear power plants across Europe and the world.
+Despite all these catastrophic effects, the sciences seem to break down badly when trying to explain climate change.

 Although not an expert in the field, I did read from time to time scientific literature on the subject, especially relating to infectious diseases and medicine.
 I will try to offer some new ideas and fill the theoretical gap.